 These early tourists were often enterprising people of excellent education who had many observations to share, such as the Irish church dignitary Richard Pococke in 1752, or the well-known and prolific English writer and agriculturalist Arthur Young in 1776–78, first published in 1780.
-Two years previously, A Philosophical Survey of the South of Ireland, in a series of letters to John Watkinson, published anonymously, but ascribed to Thomas Campbell, explored Ireland.
+Three years previously, A Philosophical Survey of the South of Ireland, in a series of letters to John Watkinson, published anonymously, but ascribed to Thomas Campbell, explored Ireland.
 Like other writers about Ireland, he stresses "There is, perhaps, no country dependent on the British Crown, which Englishmen know less of than Ireland; and yet it may safely be affirmed, there is none which has a fairer and a stronger claim to their attention."

 The 1770s see the emergence of guides written with the tourist in mind, and CELT has a sample of one online, too, A Description of Killarney.

-We also have vierzehn Briefe Carl Gottlob Küttners (1755–1805) online, who spent the summer of 1783 in the south of Ireland as tutor of an Irish nobleman's children.
+We also have sechzehn Briefe Carl Gottlob Küttners (1755–1805) online, who spent the summer of 1783 in the south of Ireland as tutor of an Irish nobleman's children.
 His letters contain the first lengthy eye-witness account from a German perspective of the country, its manners and customs of the modern era.
-Moreover, Küttner, who had studied in Leipzig and previously worked for several years as a tutor in Basle and other Swiss cities, did not come as a tourist but had to work for his livelihood.
+Moreover, Küttner, who had studied in Leipzig and then worked for several years as a tutor in Basle and other Swiss cities, did not come as a tourist but had to work for his livelihood.

 CELT has just exclusively made available for our readers the Irish journal (written in German) of Caspar Voght, (1752–1839), a Hamburg merchant, agriculturalist and philanthropist.
 He was a widely travelled gentleman, who took an interest in everything around him, and had worked for years to improve the situation of the poor.
 His account was written in autumn 1794, a mere four years before the rising of 1798.